A doctor explains the differences between a melanoma black line under the fingernail and a normal one.

 Melanoma streaks may be thick enough to look more like bands than lines.

-They will also progress, whereas the normal thinner streak that was never there before will eventually disappear.
+Cancer will also progress, whereas the normal thinner streak that was never there before will eventually disappear.

 Dr. Schlessinger adds, “The colors can be anything due to nail thickness and different areas where moles can originate.
 The most usual causes for nail issues, however, are trauma and hereditary issues.